bbauska/Coursera-Bootstrap/readme.md

 </p>
 <!-- {width="6.5in" height="2.6770833333333335in"} -->

-Let\'s take an example of the Bootstrap\'s Carousel to see how JavaScript code can be written to control the carousel actions.
+Let&apos;s take an example of the Bootstrap&apos;s Carousel to see how JavaScript code can be written to control the carousel actions.

 For a carousel, you saw already from the previous module, index size.
 We